 Our instructors do not speak English, so some basic Spanish is very helpful for this class.
 However, since weaving is something you learn by demonstration, not by explanation, don't let your lack of Spanish stop you from this great experience.
 Just don't forget your dictionary!!

-One of our participants, Kennerly Clay (pictured below) wrote a story called "Backstrapped" about her experience with us - click here if you'd like to read it.
+Another of our participants, Kennerly Clay (pictured here w Lidia) wrote a story about her experience with us - click here if you'd like to read it.
 BACKSTRAPPED

 All of our instructors live in a small village called San Antonia Aguas Caliente or its neighbor Santa Catarina Barahona.
 Both are well known for their excellent textiles and beautiful huipils and are located just 20 minutes outside Antigua.
 Our instructors include Elda Lidia Tarton de Santos and along with her sisters Vilma Carmelina, Odilia and daughters Isrealita, Sindy and Jacqueline.

-WEAVING, TEXTILES AND CRAFT TOUR ** THE SEQUEL / XELA ROUTE After running our original tour for a few years, we had so many people want a new and different itinerary, that we put together THE SEQUEL.
+WEAVING, TEXTILES AND CRAFT TOUR ** IKAT IN THE XELA AREA After running our original tour for a few years, we had so many people want a new and different itinerary, that we put together THE SEQUEL.
 What sets this tour apart is we will learn about, and see in action, the ikat dyeing and weaving process found in the Xela region.

 We'll spend a couple of days in lovely and familiar Antigua, but then we'll head to CHICHICASTENANGO, where you'll experience the largest textile market in the world, and then we'll head to more fascinating and remote locations where we'll visit small cooperatives, giving our participants a more intimate look at weaving and its impact on local women's daily lives.